 Sam said: “I am a volunteer manager with Macmillan Cancer Support, working across Cornwall, Devon and Dorset.
 I’ve been working in the voluntary sector for seven years, starting at Volunteer Cornwall in 2015.
 Prior to this, I was in education, studying and then working at Falmouth University.
 I am passionate about local and community volunteering, and at Macmillan I specialise in service development and user involvement.

 “I grew up in Cornwall and live with my family just outside Newquay.”

-Leah said: "My roots are very much in Cornwall having been born and brought up in the beautiful village of Mevagissey.
-I have an unwavering passion for improving outcomes for our local population and I am extremely proud to have been appointed as a Trustee for Cornwall VSF.
+Leah said: “My roots are very much in Cornwall having been born and brought up in the beautiful village of Mevagissey.
+With an unwavering passion for improving outcomes for our local population, I am extremely proud to have been appointed as a Trustee for Cornwall VSF.

-"I have an extensive 25 years experience working across children services, healthcare services and commissioning sector at a local, regional and national level.
-I currently work for a provider of inpatient mental health services and work to ensure that we provide person centred care and support individuals to recover and integrate back in to their local communities.
+“I have 25 years experience working across children’s services, healthcare services and commissioning.
+I did this at a local, regional and national level.
+I currently work for a provider of inpatient mental health services.
+We work to ensure that we provide person centred care and support individuals to recover and integrate back in to their local communities.

-"I am keen to continue to develop my personal and professional skills, competencies and experience by participating in both internal and external development opportunities alongside the Cornwall VSF members."
+“I am keen to continue to develop my personal and professional skills, competencies and experience.
+I engage in both internal and external development opportunities alongside the Cornwall VSF members.”